marrow/bcp47/README.md

 If you would like to make changes and contribute them back to the project, fork the GitHub project, make your changes, and submit a pull request.
 This process is beyond the scope of this documentation; for more information see [GitHub's documentation][ghhelp].

 ## Getting Started

 Describe the basic steps required to utilize this package.
 Provide additional sections or subsections as needed.
 If this documentation exceeds an additional section or two, consider writing a GitBook instead.

+## On the History of Representing Languages

+The identification and representation of languages has a long history.

+### In the Beginning: RFC 1766

+In 1995 [**RFC 1766**][rfc1766] was written to define how "to indicate the language used in an information object", and defines the `Content-Language` MIME (also HTTP) header.
+It defines the basic structure of a serialized language tag:

+1. A _primary_ language tag, e.g. `en`, of between 1 and 8 alphanumeric characters.

+2. One or more optional hyphen-separated subtags, with each tag itself between 1 and 8 alphanumeric characters.

+Whitespace is not permitted within a tag.
+Tags are handled case-insensitively and case should not be used to convey meaning.
+All two-letter codes within the first tag component are interpreted as per [ISO 639][iso639].
+The value `i` is reserved, `x` is defined as _for private use_.
+Other values cannot be used.

+The first subtag is usually an [ISO 639][iso639] two-character country code indicating a regional variant (e.g. `en-CA` v. `en-US`) of the overall language, as defined in that ISO standard.
+This may also be a dialect declaration, such as `en-cockney`.
+There are other cases, for example languages not listed, such as `i-cherokee`.
+Lastly, there may be "script variations", e.g. `az-arabic` v. `az-cyrillic`.

 ## Version History